NeKitDS/gd.rpc/README.rst

 Config
 ------

-The config file, ``gdrpc.toml`` is located in the same directory as ``gdrpc.py`` or ``gdrpc.exe`` file.
+The config file, ``rpc_config.toml`` is located in the same directory as ``gd/rpc.py`` or ``rpc.exe`` file.
 It is created automatically on first run.
-For more details on how to configurate, there is a ``gdrpc.toml`` file located in the root of this repository that gives more information on arguments.
+For more details on how to configurate, there is a ``rpc_config.toml`` file located in the root of this repository that gives more information on arguments.

 Installing
 ----------